neu-cs2100/fa25-hw5-biometrics-handout/README.md

 - `display_image()`: Prints the fingerprint image in text form
 - `__eq__(other)`: Checks if two fingerprints are identical
 - `match(other)`: Returns the accuracy percentage between two fingerprints

+### Incident Response Requirements

+Your `incidentresponse.py` file should include:

+- An `authenticate` function that:
+  - Accepts the original fingerprint, max allowed attempts, and error threshold
+  - Loops to prompt for user fingerprint file names
+  - Loads fingerprints using the `FingerPrint` class
+  - Calculates match percentage
+  - Grants access if match ≥ threshold
+  - Increments attempt counter on failure
+  - Locks system and exits after max failures

 ### File Processor Requirements